0408raku3n/SummerInternship_AlarmClock/README.md

 # SummerInternship_AlarmClock
-There you can find my projet, that was on my summer internship after 1'st year of study
+There you can find my projet, that was developed on my summer internship after 1'st year of study